 Does John B. Sanfilippo & Son Have A Good ROCE?

 ROCE is commonly used for comparing the performance of similar businesses.
-In our analysis, John B. Sanfilippo & Son’s ROCE is meaningfully higher than the 9.1% average in the Food industry.
+John B. Sanfilippo & Son's ROCE appears to be substantially greater than the 8.7% average in the Food industry.
 We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Regardless of where John B. Sanfilippo & Son sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.
+Regardless of the industry comparison, in absolute terms, John B. Sanfilippo & Son's ROCE currently appears to be excellent.

 Do John B. Sanfilippo & Son's Current Liabilities Skew Its ROCE?

 Short term (or current) liabilities, are things like supplier invoices, overdrafts, or tax bills that need to be paid within 12 months.
 Due to the way ROCE is calculated, a high level of current liabilities makes a company look as though it has less capital employed, and thus can (sometimes unfairly) boost the ROCE.
 To counteract this, we check if a company has high current liabilities, relative to its total assets.

 John B. Sanfilippo & Son has total liabilities of US$104m and total assets of US$393m.
 Therefore its current liabilities are equivalent to approximately 27% of its total assets.
 A minimal amount of current liabilities limits the impact on ROCE.

 What We Can Learn From John B. Sanfilippo & Son's ROCE